ucsd-dsc-arts/dsc160-midterm-404-not-found/README.md

-# Using Machine Learning for Feature Extraction and Identification of Artworks of Pablo Picasso and Henri Matisse
+# Using Machine Learning for Feature Extraction and Identification of Artworks of Pablo Picasso and Henri Matisse and Analysis in the Emotional Content

 DSC160 Data Science and the Arts - Midterm Project Repository - Spring 2020